What is Kratom Made From?

 Keeping Kratom Legal

-Their tactic worked in the past, with substances like cannabis.
+The DEA’s efforts worked in the past, with substances like cannabis.
 But there was one problem with their argument.
 They cited research showing people used the plant for pain relief as an alternative to traditional opioids.

-The activists jumped on this, using it to show that even the government agreed it had some legitimate value.
+The activists jumped on this, using it to show that even the government agreed it had some legitimate medical value.
 If Congress accepted this argument, it would prevent them from making it a Schedule I Controlled Substance.

 Kratom in the US Today

-Today, kratom is in a legal grey area.
+Currently, kratom is in a legal grey area.
 Even though it’s legal on the federal level, the FDA doesn’t believe there are any safe uses for the plant, and they won’t approve research that could show otherwise.

 We hope this post helps you see that prohibition is not the result of a consensus within the medical community.
-In reality, it stems from the economic and political jockeying of various government groups.
-To us, this is all the reason we need to stay engaged in the fight to keep kratom legal.
+In reality, it stems from the economic and political jockeying of various governmental groups.
+To us, this is all the more reason we need to stay engaged in the fight to keep kratom legal.